McDIRI/NETWORKWALKS-SOLOMON-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ---

-## Problem 2.
-VirtualBox VT-x / Virtualization Error

-The VM initially failed to start because hardware virtualization was disabled in the system firmware/BIOS.

-The issue was resolved by:

-1. Restarting the computer.
-2. Entering BIOS/UEFI settings.
-3. Enabling Intel VT-x / hardware virtualization.
-4. Saving the configuration.
-5. Restarting the computer.
-6. Starting the Kali VM again.

-After enabling virtualization, the VM started successfully.

----

 # 💡 What I Learned

 Through this project, I learned how to create and configure a virtual environment for cybersecurity practice.